Best Time to Visit Banff, Canada: When to Go & Weather Guide

 Autumn in Banff falls between September and November.

-The fall shoulder season is mixed bag of weather.
+The fall shoulder season is a mixed bag of weather in Banff.
 The transition from August into September sees the average temperature slide downward.
 Into October, it can get downright chilly in the area.
-Blizzards in late autumn aren’t overly unusual.
+Blizzards in late autumn aren’t unusual.

 Autumn at Waterfowl Lakes